 Medical education is a team sport.
 Faculty and students both need to contribute, with the university supporting their collaborative effort.
 RUSM takes this responsibility seriously.
 We have developed a suite of programs and technologies that help faculty become better teachers and students better learners.

-At CTL, dedicated educationalists join with other faculty to help students learn ways to manage and structure their time, and to learn more effectively.
-Because different subjects require different approaches, the CTL team works with subject-matter experts to identify the best ways for students to approach and study material in each discipline.
-And because individuals learn in various ways, CTL works one on one with students so they can find the approaches to learning that work best for them.
+At ATL, dedicated educationalists join with other faculty to help students learn ways to manage and structure their time, and to learn more effectively.
+Because different subjects require different approaches, the ATL team works with subject-matter experts to identify the best ways for students to approach and study material in each discipline.
+And because individuals learn in various ways, ATL works one on one with students so they can find the approaches to learning that work best for them.

 The Simulation Institute